Introdution to Programming - C# Programming Fundamentals

 Examples of Namespaces to Avoid Conflicts

-This very simple example illustrates the use of two classes of the same name, which each have a function of the same name.
-By referencing the namespace you can access the other class's methods directly and unambiguously.
+This simple example illustrates the use of two classes of the same name, each with a function of the same name.
+You can access the other class's methods directly and unambiguously by referencing the namespace.

 C#